OpenSWATH/documentation/docs/openswath.rst

 .. note:: If your data has been acquired using a staggered SWATH acquisition scheme, you will need to add a filter in msconvert to **demultiplex** the data with optimization set to **Overlap Only**.

+.. note:: If your data was acquired on a timsTOF for **diaPASEF** data, then you need to use the ``diapysef converttdftomzml`` python tool to convert the raw data to mzML format.
+See the :doc:`mobidik/dataconversion` section for more details.

 Spectral library
 ~~~~~~~~~~~~~~~~